Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ## How it works

 - As shown above, color mode styles are controlled by the `data-bs-theme` attribute.
-This attribute can be applied to the `<html>` element, or to any other element or Boosted component.
+This attribute can be applied to the `<html>` element, or to any other element or OUDS Web component.
 If applied to the `<html>` element, it will apply to everything.
 If applied to a component or element, it will be scoped to that specific component or element.

 - For each color mode you wish to support, you'll need to add new overrides for the shared global CSS variables.
 We do this already in our `_root.scss` stylesheet for dark mode, with light mode being the default values.
 In writing color mode specific styles, use the mixin: